Arts Basic Income · RBA-E

 The Problem

-The economic situation of artists in Spain reveals an unsustainable reality that justifies intervention.
-Precarity is not an exception; it is the rule for the majority.
+The economic situation of artists in Spain shows an unsustainable reality that calls for intervention.
+Precarity is not the exception, it is the rule for the majority.

 Proposal for Spain